maarten-pennings/303WIFILC01/4-display/readme.md

 ## TM1650

 First, I checked the pinning of the TM1650.
-The datasheet is Chinese only (I could only find bot-translated English versions).
+The datasheet is Chinese (I could only find bot-translated English versions).
-However finding the pinout from the [Chinese datasheet](https://datasheet.lcsc.com/lcsc/1810281208_TM-Shenzhen-Titan-Micro-Elec-TM1650_C44444.pdf) is not hard.
+However, determining the pinout from the [Chinese datasheet](https://datasheet.lcsc.com/lcsc/1810281208_TM-Shenzhen-Titan-Micro-Elec-TM1650_C44444.pdf) is not hard.

-In the photo below, find the DIGx pins of the TM1650 in black.
+In the photo below, the DIGx pins of the TM1650 are labelled in black.
 Those are the common cathode pins of the 4 digits.
 In red, find the segment pins A, B, C, D, E, F, G and P (decimal point).
 In blue the other connections (power and I2C).